akingo7/ansible-config-mgt/README.md

 # ansible-config-mgt
 ### Devops PBL Project 11
 Ansible First Project
-Configure build trigger on jenkins to automatically achive files on change
+Configure build trigger on jenkins to automatically achive files on commit to the master branch